 A friendly reminder, I went to Japan under a scholarship which means that my scholarship provider is the one who handles everything for me – from the living cost, flight tickets, school fees, visa etc.

 I know nothing on the school fees but to live comfortably in Tokyo, you need at least 138,000 yen per month.
 If you can live in a dorm, the living cost would be much cheaper but in my Japanese language school, the spots for living in the dorm are limited.

-There are supermarkets, cheap 八百屋, vegetable/fruits shops, laundry, delicious bento shop owned by a very kind auntie, park within a walking distance etc. The place is very convenient and accessible by foot.
+There are supermarkets, cheap 八百屋, vegetable/fruits shops, laundry, delicious bento shop owned by a very kind auntie, park within a walking distance, etc. The place is very convenient and accessible on foot.

 School & Dormitory building

-As for dorm, we have a shared kitchen space on each floor, a shared fridge, shower room and toilet.
+As for the dorm, we have a shared kitchen space on each floor, a shared fridge, a shower room, and a toilet.
 An obasan, auntie would come to clean the dorm (room excluded) every day?
 Not so sure about the details but in general, everyone is responsible to keep the building clean.

 YOU MIGHT ALSO LIKE

 Most students are from the non-English speaking country which is a major YAY as there is no need to worry about not having the chance to use the Japanese language.
 The majority are from ASEAN countries; Malaysia, Indonesia, Thailand, Vietnam, and of course China.

 One of the best teachers that I have met!
 The teachers are so understanding and experience in teaching.
 All classes have 1 homeroom teacher, and we’re placed according to our Japanese level which is tested during the 1st week of attending the school.